rwbl/domoticz-homematicip-workbook/README.md

 ### Overview
 Described are various ways on how to integrate Homematic IP devices (connected to the CCU) in Domoticz.
 Homematic offers a variety of devices.
-This document covers the ones used by the author.
+This document covers only the Homematic device used by the author.
 Whilst evolving, new devices will be added step-by-step or solutions reworked - and captured in this document.
-The examples are based on good-practise by the author.
+The examples are based on good-practice by the author.
 It does not mean that there are other and probably better ways.

 There are two key chapters:
 * **Functions** - describing dedicated solutions with Homematic IP devices